 A dog’s nose

-When it comes to being highly skilled at picking up a scent, dogs are right up there among the best of them.
-Equipped with 200-300 million olfactory receptors (compared to a paltry 5-6 million in humans), dogs are designed to sniff out a number of things us humans could never dream of, from explosives to bed bugs to cancer.
+When it comes to being highly skilled at picking up a scent, the canine nose is right up there with the best of them.
+Equipped with 200-300 million olfactory receptors (compared to a paltry 5-6 million in humans), dogs are designed to sniff out a number of things us humans could never dream of, from explosives to missing persons to cancer.

-According to the American Kennel Association, Barnard College's Dog Cognition Lab founder and author of Being a Dog, Alexandra Horowitz, suggests that dogs may even be able to use their sharp sense of smell to determine what time it is by tracking the rise and fall of hot air throughout the day.
+According to Alexandra Horowitz, founder of Barnard College's Dog Cognition Lab and author of Being a Dog, dogs may even be able to use their sharp sense of smell to determine what time it is by tracking the rise and fall of hot air throughout the day.
 Dogs also use their sense of smell to navigate the world around them and can tell a lot about a place based on smells left behind or encountered on walks, on clothing, and all over the ground.

 How does a dog's sense of smell work?